Lucius E. Burch

 Lucius Edward "Luke" Burch (December 10, 1874 - October 15, 1959) was a college football player and prominent surgeon in the South who was once Dean of Vanderbilt University Medical School.
 He was the father of Lucius E. Burch Jr.

-Early years
+Early life

 Burch attended the Webb School in Bell Buckle, Tennessee.

 Vanderbilt University

 Burch received his M. D. Degree in 1896.

 Football

 He was a prominent player on the Vanderbilt Commodores football team from 1894 to 1897 - "one of the best guards developed in the United States during his athletic career."
 Burch was selected first team for an all-time Vanderbilt football team in 1912.
 One writer opines "Captain Keller...was the greatest football expert that ever played on a southern field.
 I think also that Luke Burch was the greatest guard and that Phil Connell was the greatest fullback that has ever played on a southern field."

 1897

 The 1897 team went undefeated allowing no points and had the first conference championship for the school.